-IPv4 IPv6 Identification of DHCP clients/ Client ID: DUID + IAID(s) = exactly one interface of the host server MAC address DUID = DHCP unique identifier DHCP client ID Unique identifier of server and clients System name IAID = Identity Association Identifier PROFINET station name At least one per interface is generated by the client and remains unchanged when the DHCP client restarts IAID and DUID Three methods of obtaining the DUID DUID-LLT DUID-EN DUID-LL DHCP via UDP with broadcast via UDP with unicast RFC 3315, RFC 3363 Stateful DHCPv6 Stateful configuration in which the IPv6 address and the configuration settings are transferred.
+IPv4 IPv6 Identification of DHCP cli- Client ID: DUID + IAID(s) = exactly one interface of the host ents/server MAC address DUID = DHCP unique identifier Identifies server and clients uniquely and should not change, not even when replacing network components!
+IAID = Identity Association Identifier At least one per interface is generated by the client and remains unchanged when the DHCP client restarts Three methods of obtaining the DUID DUID-LLT DUID-EN DUID-LL DHCP via UDP with broadcast via UDP with unicast RFC 3315, RFC 3363 Stateful DHCPv6 Status-dependent configuration in which the IPv6 address and the configuration settings are transferred.
 Four DHVPv6 messages are exchanged between client and server: 1.
 SOLICIT: Sent by the DHCPv6 client to localize DHCPv6 servers.
 2. ADVERTISE The available DHCPv6 servers reply to this.
 3. REQUEST The DHCPv6 client requests an IPv6 address and the configuration settings from the DHCPv6 server.
 4. REPLY The DHCPv6 server sends the IPv6 address and the configuration settings.
 If the client and server support the function "Rapid commit" the procedure is shortened to two DHCPv6 messages SOLICIT and REPLY.
 Stateless DHCPv6 In stateless DHCPv6, only the configuration settings are transferred.
 Prefix delegation The DHCPv6 server delegates the distribution of IPv6 prefixes to the DHCPv6 client.
 The DHCPv6 client is also known as PD router.
 Resolution of IP addresses in hardware addresses ARP (Address Resolution Protocol) NDP (Neighbor Discovery Protocol)